indigo-astronomy/indigo/indigo_drivers/focuser_lunatico/README.md

 ## NOTE:
 This driver can not be loaded if *indigo_rotator_lunatico* is loaded as both drivers have the same functionality.
-The only difference is that "Main" port of *indigo_rotator_lunatico* driver is configured as rotator.
+The only difference is that "Main" port of *indigo_rotator_lunatico* driver is configured as Rotator.